933 Questions left Unanswered!

 Regulatory takings initiatives threaten a wide array of planning, environmental, historic preservation, and land conservation measures.

 Initiative 933 would gut years of hard fought and won protections in Washington against unmanaged growth.
 It would gut decades of citizen involvement in creating reasonable zoning to protect homeowners and businesses from inappropriate and ill planned unregulated development.
-I-933 would force cities and counties to make the choice between paying developers billions or allowing urnregulated development to take place.
+I-933 would force cities and counties to make the choice between paying developers billions or allowing unregulated development to take place.

 As the No on 933 campaign says “I-933 creates a “pay or waive” system that will force taxpayers to pay billions of dollars to stop irresponsible development or exempt certain people from the law.
 I-933 is a poorly written law that will place additional unfair burdens on Washington taxpayers for years to come. “